What are the top three qualities of a good pastor?

-What makes a good pastor?
+What makes a good church leader?

 What leadership qualities must someone demonstrate before you will trust them, respect them and follow them?